Grossinger's Resort: History

 Jennie Grossinger’s death in 1972 coincided with the decline of Borscht Belt resorts, which struggled to attract younger visitors.

 In August 1984, the resort promoted a Woodstock weekend for the 15th anniversary of the 1969 festival.
 Events included tie-dye workshops, a performance by David Clayton-Thomas, a midnight screening of the documentary Woodstock, and an appearance by John Sebastian.
 Activist Abbie Hoffman also participated in the promotion.

-In 1986, the Grossinger family descendants sold the property to Servico.
+In 1986, the Grossinger family descendants sold the property to Servico for $9 million.
 That same year, the resort’s main hotel and facilities closed.
 On September 1, 1986, Eddie Fisher attempted to demolish the playhouse with dynamite as a symbolic beginning for redevelopment, but the structure required additional demolition by bulldozer.